 A limit switch is a group (usually two) of metallic strips attached across the tape.
 When one of these strips touches a pair of wipers located several inches along the tape in advance of the read-record head, the unit stops.
-These limits act only when the unit is under manual control (in the Rewind mode), not when under the control of the computer.
-When Unit 3A or 3B is connected to delayed print equipment and Auto-pushbutton is in, a special Rewind pushbutton on delayed output equipment will also rewind the tape.
+These limits act only when the unit is under manual control(in the Rewind mode), not when under the control of the computer.

-The last four mentioned pushbuttons (RW, FWD, REV, STOP) put the unit under manual control and therefore the MANUAL light is lit whenever any one of these buttons is in and the power is on.
+The last four mentioned pushbuttons (RW, FWD, REV, STOP)put the unit under manual control and therefore the MANUAL light is lit whenever any one of these buttons is in and the power is on.